-Westchester Snapshots is an on-going series in collaboration with Platinum Drive Realty, where I take an in-depth look at the towns throughout Westchester County: what it’s like to live in these towns, where to go, where to eat, where to take the kids.
+Westchester Snapshots is an on-going series in collaboration with The Westchester Living Team at Compass, where I take an in-depth look at the towns throughout Westchester County: what it’s like to live in these towns, where to go, where to eat, where to take the kids.
 My hope is to be able to give people a feel for the towns, as well as provide all the go-to information you need.
 You can read more about it in my first post of the series on Larchmont.

 The village of Mamaroneck in Westchester County, NY is one of the oldest towns in the area, sitting alongside a picturesque harbor on the Long Island Sound, and just a 40-minute commute to New York City.